 Nevertheless, if you recall any recent changes (if you really watch them), you can mention them in your answer.
 This will help you to build your credibility in the eyes of the interviewers.

-Q. Someone wants to befriend you on a workplace.
+Q. Someone from your colleagues wants to befriend you.
 What will you do?

 At the end of your answer you can emphasize that you won’t let your emotions to interfere with your work, and that no colleague will benefit from your mutual friendship, at least not money-wise.